grease-xmr/grease/testnet/README.md

 If all goes well, you should have a tmux session called `LocalNet` running with `monerod` and two wallets created for Alice and Bob.

-You can then run `grease-cli` in a seprate termainal to create and play with payment channels.
+You can then run `grease-cli` in a separate terminal to create and play with payment channels.